stengunn/110-fall2018/README.md

 These are brief descriptions of each of the assignments.
 Follow the links to see more detailed information.

 ### Exercises & Homework (20% of final grade)
-At least once a week there will be an in-class exercise, which will be due by the end of the class time.
+At least once a week there will be an in-class exercise.
 I will also occasionally assign homework in addition to the exercise.
-Exercises and homework will be always be uploaded to myCourses, with information on their required submission date and time.
-If a class will have no lecture content, I will inform you of that, and allow you to submit the exercise early instead of attending class.

 ### [Research Paper (20% of final grade)](projects/Paper.md)
-For this paper, you will select a person, event, or technology related to the Internet or media—ideally, one that is important to you.
-You will write a 5-7 page paper on this topic, and will need to cite a variety of sources—so be sure to select a topic on which you can find sufficient resources.
+For your research paper, you will need to select a topic related to interactive media, identify or formulate an argument about it, and find (and properly cite) supporting evidence for your argument.

 ### [Web Site (20% of final grade)](projects/Website.md)
-You will create a website to present key information you learned while researching your paper topic.
+To demonstrate your understand of basic web development, you will create a website that provides access to information related to your paper topic.

 ### [Presentation (20% of final grade)](projects/Presentation.md)
-You will prepare a slide presentation with 20 slides, each of which auto-advances after 15 seconds.
+Instead of a final exam, you will create a slide presentation with 20 slides, each of which auto-advances after 15 seconds.
 Each of the twenty slides should be used to present something that you learned in this class.
-You will have the option to either present this live during finals week, or to submit it as a file with an accompanying audio narration.
+You will have the option to either present this live during finals week, or to submit it as a video file with an accompanying audio narration.

 ### Quizzes (10% of final grade)
 I will give at least one quiz each week, with content drawn from that week’s readings.
 You are allowed to bring a sheet of (handwritten) notes with you to class to use while taking the quiz.
 The quizzes will also serve as an attendance-taking mechanism.
 There are 15 weeks of lecture, but at the end of the semester I will drop your lowest five quiz grades, so only the top ten quizzes will count.
 I do not give makeup quizzes; if you miss a quiz, even for an excused absence, it will count as one of your dropped grades.